-On May 17, 2023, we amended and restated our certificate of incorporation to (i) increase our authorized common stock from 1,950,000 shares to 100,000,000 shares, (ii) change the par value of our capital stock from \$0.01 to \$0.0001, (iii) change our corporate name from "Azitra Inc" to "Azitra, Inc." and (iv) effect a 7.1-for-1 forward stock split of our outstanding common stock, or the Stock Split.
-Upon the effectiveness of the registration statement of which this prospectus forms a part, we plan to further amend and restate our certificate of incorporation to authorize 10,000,000 shares of "blank check" preferred stock.
-As a result of the Stock Split, and after giving effect to the conversion of all outstanding shares of convertible preferred stock and convertible notes discussed immediately above, we will have 10,586,510 shares of common stock issued and outstanding immediately prior to the close of this offering, assuming an initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus).
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we plan to amend and restate our certificate of incorporation to (i) increase our authorized common stock from 1,950,000 shares to 100,000,000 shares, (ii) authorize 10,000,000 shares of "blank check" preferred stock and (iii) change the par value of our capital stock from \$0.01 to \$0.0001.
+At that time, we also plan to complete a 7.1-for-1 forward stock split of our outstanding common stock, or the Stock Split.
+As a result of the Stock Split, and after giving effect to the conversion of all outstanding shares of convertible preferred stock and convertible notes discussed immediately above, we will have 10,557,134 shares of common stock issued and outstanding immediately prior to the close of this offering, assuming an initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus).

-Except as otherwise indicated herein, all share and share price information in this prospectus have been adjusted to give effect to the Stock Split.
-In addition, except for the financial statements included elsewhere in this prospectus, and as otherwise indicated herein, all information in this prospectus concerning our outstanding shares of common stock assumes the automatic conversion of the above-described shares of convertible preferred stock and convertible notes upon the consummation of this offering.
+Except for the audited financial statements included elsewhere in this prospectus, and as otherwise indicated herein, all share and share price information in this prospectus have been adjusted to give effect to the Stock Split.
+In addition, except for the audited financial statements included elsewhere in this prospectus, and as otherwise indicated herein, all information in this prospectus concerning our outstanding shares of common stock assumes the automatic conversion of the above-described shares of convertible preferred stock and convertible notes upon the consummation of this offering.